reachjason/Web3-Operator-Handbook/CONTRIBUTING.md

 This book is developed collaboratively and openly, here on GitHub.
 We accept comments, contributions and corrections from all.

+All the contributors are listed in Contributors.md.
+Please be sure to add your name there if you're making a contribution.

 ## License and attribution

 All contributions must be properly licensed and attributed.
 If you are contributing your own original work, then you are offering it under a CC-BY license (Creative Commons Attribution).
 You are responsible for adding your own name or pseudonym as attribution for your contribution.